 True, the job got me travelling.
 And took me to places I would have never seen otherwise.
 But travel for work comes with a price.
 “Living out of your suitcase” does not quite sum it up… You wake up at weird un-Godly hours, and when you do get to sleep, you do so on a plane, on a bench at an airport, or standing up in a check-in line, and master 10-minute power-naps between meetings.
-And most of all – you go to all those amazing places, but you never ever get to see them.
+And most of all – you go to all those amazing places, but you neve, EVER, get to really see them.
 You become fluent in hotel speak, and airport speak, you see an occasional convention center or a restaurant, but that’s pretty much it.
 Despite all this, however, you still get to go places.
 And for freaks like me – this is what counts!

 My first trip to Barcelona barely put a spot on my already superficially extensive travel map.
 But it did leave some nice, if only vague memories, and when we started thinking where on earth we could spend the long Easter weekend at, Barcelona quietly sneaked onto the top of the list.
 Before we realized it ourselves, the tickets were bought, the hotel booked, and we were ready to go.
 Barcelona, here we come!

 Not as fast as we thought, though.
 The flight was delayed, but we were on vacation, and weren’t really in a hurry.
 With enough skill, an airport wait can be turned into a fun and relaxing pastime – it’s all in the attitude, and much better than sitting in an office anyway.
 The wine from the lounge helped as well…